joeddav/troll_classification/index.md

 | Temporal | 266003 | 33250 | 33251 | 66 |

 As you can see, we chose the temporal split such that the dataset sizes would be equal, and this resulted in a higher proportion of trolls (but still reasonable) in the temporal set.
+See [EDA](https://joeddav.github.io/troll_classification/more_eda.html) and [cleaning](https://joeddav.github.io/troll_classification/Dataset%20Consolidation.html) for more info.

 ### Models

 The general goal in this project is to predict $P(troll|tweet)=P(y|X)$, with classification accuracy as our measure of performance.
-We test three methods for representing the text component of $X$:
+We test three methods for representing the text component of $X$ (if you are unfamiliar with any of these methods, Google returns a plethora of useful results):

 - Bag-of-Words (BoW)